nabindev3/supplier-resilience-demo/README.md

 have to normalise by the ideal-to-nadir *range* to get an even sweep.

-`disruption_service()` then runs every plan on that frontier through the stress test with S01 (the cheap workhorse every cost-leaning plan relies on) knocked out after orders are committed.
-That adds the third axis the 2021 model can't draw: the cost-only plan keeps 17% service, the fully diversified one 34%, and the curve between them prices the insurance (`resilience_frontier.png`).
+`disruption_service()` then runs every plan on that frontier through the stress test with S01 (the cheap workhorse every cost leaning plan relies on) knocked out after orders are committed.
+That adds the third axis the 2021 model can't draw: the cost only plan keeps 17% service, the fully diversified one 34%, and the curve between them prices the insurance (`resilience_frontier.png`).

 **Resilience extension** (`allocation.py`).
 A share cap and a minimum supplier count force diversification, and `stress_test()` knocks out a supplier after orders are committed.
-With the default 6-supplier data, demand of 1,000 units and the high-volume supplier S6 failing:
+With the default 6 supplier data, demand of 1,000 units and the high-volume supplier S6 failing:

 | Plan | Purchasing cost | Suppliers | Service when S6 fails |